Basic Sourdough Bread Recipe

 - Every 30 minutes, fold your dough four times.
 To do so, grab the top end of the dough and fold it over to the bottom end.
 Turn the bowl 180 degrees and repeat the fold.
 Now, instead of top to bottom, repeat the folds but this time from side to side.

-- Repeat these folds every 30 minutes for an hour and a half (three fold sessions).
+- Repeat these folds every 30 minutes for an hour and a half (four total fold sessions).

 Shaping - 4:45pm

 - Now your dough is ready to be shaped.
 Dust your countertop with flour, and scrape your dough on top and shape it into a boule (round) shape.
 To do so, stretch the dough lengthwise and fold it on itself.
 Turn the dough and repeat the motion several times so that all the seams of the folds are on one side.